Ops Controls

 Healthcare Industry

-Healthcare relies on ops controls to ensure patient safety and operational efficiency.
-Controls include monitoring patient care standards, managing medical inventory, and ensuring compliance with healthcare regulations.
-Electronic health records (EHR) systems are an example of ops controls in action.
+Healthcare relies heavily on ops controls for patient safety and operational efficiency.
+Monitoring patient care standards, managing medical inventory, and ensuring compliance with healthcare regulations — all of this falls under the ops controls umbrella.
+Electronic health records (EHR) systems are a great example.
+They keep patient data organized, accessible, and secure, which matters more than most people realize until something goes wrong.

 Implementing Effective Ops Controls